Fieldwork and Off-Campus Internship Guidelines

 Fieldwork has multiple sections.
 Which section should I register for?

-You must first receive approval by your EE assigned faculty and then register for your assigned course section with a CPO Officer.
-Jennifer Lee, Career Placement Officer, or Elsa Sanchez, Director of Student Affairs, in the Department of Electrical Engineering will provide you with the course section call number once your application has been approved.
+You must first submit your internship request application (see Internship for Academic Credit) to Jennifer Lee, Career Placement Officer.
+She or Elsa Sanchez, Director of Student Affairs, will then provide you with the course section call number if your application is approved.

 Can I take this course P/F?